 Since our founding, AGBU’s goal has been to support the people of Armenia and help our homeland realize its potential as a viable and prosperous nation.
-AGBU has always remained committed to Armenia in pursuit of the higher national interest, irrespective of the state of the regime or internal politics of the country.
+AGBU has always remained committed to Armenia in pursuit of the higher national interest, irrespective of the internal politics of the country.

 In 1907, immediately following its inception, AGBU began providing food and seeds to families in famine-stricken Yerevan.

 According to the order of 1923, signed by As.
 Mravyan and Ar.
-Yerznkyan, the education and agriculture officials of Armenia at the time, AGBU became the only benevolent organization allowed to function in the Soviet Armenia over the next 14 years providing for the common good - helping to build infrastructure, contribute to rural development and provide education and care to orphans transported from abroad and lodged in rural areas of Armenia.
+Yerznkyan, the education and agriculture officials of Armenia at the time, AGBU became the only benevolent organization allowed to function in the Soviet Armenia.
+Over the next 14 years, AGBU provided for the common good – h building infrastructure, contributing to rural development and offering education and care to orphans transported from abroad and living outside of Yerevan.

-Agricultural machines, seed and other assistance sent to Soviet Armenia.
+Agricultural machines, seeds and other assistance sent to Soviet Armenia.

-Approximately 17,000 Armenian migrants return to motherland from Bulgaria, France, Greece, Israel, Lebanon, Turkey and other countries through AGBU’s efforts for the repatriation of the survivors of the Genocide.
+Approximately 17,000 migrants return to Armenia from Bulgaria, Egypt, France, Greece, Israel (under The British Mandate of Palestine), Lebanon, Syria (The French Mandate), Turkey and other countries through AGBU’s efforts to repatriate survivors of the Armenian Genocide.